Right to Buy

 How to apply

-To apply for a Right to Buy your home you must fill out this application form and send it back to us by post or email.
+To apply for a Right to Buy your home you must fill out this application form.
+Send it back to us by post or email.
 You must remember to sign it otherwise we can't accept your application.

 The Right to Buy website has a handy checklist that tells you if you are able to use this scheme.
 There is also a Right to Buy calculator to help you decide if you can afford to buy your home.